To stay in the loop about topics like Thanksgiving 2022 and more, subscribe to our Newsletter

 It is a choice, for each one of us.

-Republicans, Democrats, Independents: Let our shared love for home and country appeal to our better angels, and project NOT all evil onto any candidate or party, as said by Abraham Lincoln: “We are not enemies, but friends.
+Republicans, Democrats, Independents: For Thanksgiving 2022, let our shared love for home and country appeal to our better angels, and project NOT all evil onto any candidate or party, as said by Abraham Lincoln: “We are not enemies, but friends.
 We must not be enemies.
 Though passion may have strained, it must not break our bonds of affection.
 The mystic chords of memory will swell when again touched, as surely they will be, by the better angels of our nature.”

-As more political turmoil surfaces in the next 70+ days before Jan 20, 2021, every one of us will be privately wrestling with our own angels and demons.
+As more political turmoil surfaces, we all privately wrestle with our own angels and demons.
 I know how hard it is, to bite my tongue and choose the higher purpose before stating my mind.
 It is especially hard for me, but I want to do the uncomfortable, to be my own better angel.
-May our passions and impulses be subdued to what is best for our country, and may we be proud of our daily choices, for ourselves, our children, and our beloved United States of America.
+For this Thanksgiving 2022, may our passions and impulses be subdued to what is best for our family, for our country, and may we be proud of our daily choices, for ourselves, our children, and our beloved United States of America.

-May your holidays be blessed with peace, love, and hope.
+May your 2022 Thanksgiving and holidays be blessed with peace, love, and hope.
 If this article in any way has helped protect your family relationship, you have given me the best holiday gift I can ever dream of.

-Written by Joanne Tan, Nov.
-10, 2020.
+Written by Joanne Tan.
 Joanne is the Founder and CEO of 10 Plus Brand, Inc., a full service branding and brand-marketing agency.
 We build and digitally market brands for B2B companies and professionals on websites and LinkedIn, by decoding brand DNA, creating strategies, structures and stories, and amplifying with AI-enabled content marketing technology.

-For more stories around the same subject, follow this hashtag: #WeAreBetterAngels
+For more stories around the same subject, follow these hashtags: #WeAreBetterAngels